← Back to ResourcesBreed Guides

 • Puppies sold before adult weight is established

-Adopt a small adult Miniature Dachshund from a Calgary rescue if size is your priority — same end result without the health gamble.
+Adopt a small adult Miniature Dachshund from a Calgary rescue if size is your priority.
+Same end result without the health gamble.

-What's the difference between Standard and Miniature Dachshunds?
+What is the difference between Standard and Miniature Dachshunds?

 Two recognized size classes within the same breed: